-Voting on any matter is by show of hands or such other visible or audible means as the Chairperson-determines.
+Voting on any matter is by show of hands or such other visible or audible means as the Chair determines.

-59.62.
-Procedure For A Division
+60. Procedure For A Division

-62.1 Immediately after any question is put to a meeting and before the next item of business has commenced, a Councillor may call for a division.

-- 62.2 When a division is called for, the vote already taken must be treated as set aside and the division shall decide the question, motion or amendment. - 62.2.1 As a division is a separate and distinct vote, no Councillor is prevented from changing his or her original vote at the voting on the division. - 62.3 When a division is called for, the Chairperson must: - 62.3.1 first ask each Councillor wishing to vote in the affirmative to raise a hand and, upon such request being made, each Councillor wishing to vote in the affirmative must raise one of- their hands or otherwise signify their support in a manner recognised by the Chairpersonchair.
-The Chairperson must then state, and the Chief Executive Officer or any authorised officer must record, the names of those Councillors voting in the affirmative; - 62.3.2 then ask each Councillor wishing to vote in the negative to raise a hand and, upon such request being made, each Councillor wishing to vote in the negative must raise one of their hands or otherwise signify their support in a manner recognised by the Chairpersonchair.
-The Chairperson must then state, and the Chief Executive Officer or any authorised officer must record, the names of those Councillors voting in the negative; - 62.3.3 if required, then ask each Councillor who abstained from voting to raise a hand and, upon such request being made, each Councillor who abstained must raise one of their hands or otherwise signify their support in a manner recognised by the Chairperson.chair The Chairperson must then state, and the Chief Executive Officer or any authorised officer must record, the names of those Councillors who abstained from voting; and
+- 60.1 Immediately after any question is put to a meeting and before the next item of business has commenced, a Councillor may call for a division. - When a division is called for, the vote already taken must be treated as set aside and the division shall decide the question, motion or amendment. - 60.2.1 As a division is a separate and distinct vote, no Councillor is prevented from changing his or her original vote at the voting on the division. - 60.3 When a division is called for, the Chairperson must: - 60.3.1 first ask each Councillor wishing to vote in the affirmative to raise a hand and, upon such request being made, each Councillor wishing to vote in the affirmative must raise one of his-or-her their-hands or otherwise signify their support in a manner recognised by the chair.
+The Chairperson must then state, and the Chief Executive Officer or any authorised officer must record, the names of those Councillors voting in the affirmative; - 60.3.2 then ask each Councillor wishing to vote in the negative to raise a hand and, upon such request being made, each Councillor wishing to vote in the negative must raise one of their his or her hands or otherwise signify their support in a manner recognised by the chair.
+The Chairperson must then state, and the Chief Executive Officer or any authorised officer must record, the names of those Councillors voting in the negative;

-62.3.4 then declare the result of the vote.
+- 60.3.3 if required, then ask each Councillor who abstained from voting to raise a hand and, upon such request being made, each Councillor who abstained must raise one of theirhis or her hands, or otherwise signify their support in a manner recognised by the chair The Chairperson must then state, and the Chief Executive Officer or any authorised officer must record, the names of those Councillors who abstained from voting; and - 60.3.4 then declare the result of the vote.

-60.63.
-No Discussion Once Declared
+61. No Discussion Once Declared